ENCODE-DCC/dnase-seq-pipeline/README.md

 ```
 Note that `adapters` aren't required for single-end experiments.

-Here's how to specify a 36bp mixed single-end/paired-end experiment with two replicates like [ENCSR426IEA](https://www.encodeproject.org/experiments/ENCSR426IEA/):
+Here's how to specify the input for a 36bp mixed single-end/paired-end experiment with two replicates like [ENCSR426IEA](https://www.encodeproject.org/experiments/ENCSR426IEA/):
 ```
 "dnase.replicates": [
     {